 The main touristy social area is concentrated around Bounty Beach, the southern part of the island, where the ferry drops you off.
 Here you can find a variety of accommodation types; cheaper backpacker dorm options (as low as £8/U$12 per night) ranging up to slightly pricier and more luxurious rooms or villas (top end: £100/U$145 per night).

 There are at least 15 dive centres on the island, most offering similar trips, with a few exceptions; notably in regards to the Tech & Wreck dives.
 There are also a few dive operators that offer Liveaboards.
-I did all my diving with Thresher Cove Dive Resort and couldn’t fault their professionalism, as well as their enthusiasm and friendliness.
-However, I heard different reviews about the standards of organization, quality of equipment from other centres and it’s always important to check reviews, ask fellow Girls That Scuba, and contact the dive centres yourself to see if it’s a place you feel comfortable diving with.
+I heard different reviews about the standards of organization, quality of equipment from some centres and it’s always important to check reviews, ask fellow Girls That Scuba, and contact the dive centres yourself to see if it’s a place you feel comfortable diving with.

 Click below to check out Liveaboards in Philippines